-The Equifax logo is designed in a modern and businesslike style, reflecting the company’s professionalism.
-The emblem’s symbols convey an official tone, evoking associations with documents, information exchange, and strict corporate standards.
-This design emphasizes the importance of confidentiality and reliable data protection managed by the credit expert.
-The logo communicates a serious approach to handling confidential information, demonstrating the high responsibility characteristic of the company in its role as a leader in the credit services market.
+The Equifax logo is modern and businesslike, reflecting the company’s professionalism.
+The emblem’s symbols convey an official tone, evoking associations with documents, information exchange, and corporate standards.
+The design emphasizes confidentiality and reliable data protection managed by the credit expert.
+The logo communicates a serious approach to handling confidential information, demonstrating the company’s responsibility as a leader in the credit services market.

 Equifax: Brand overview